-- Evaluating the design and testing the operating effectiveness of key controls related to the Company's valuation of radio broadcast licenses acquired in business combinations and being tested for impairment including testing management's controls over the development of the fair value estimates and related key inputs and assumptions, and over the evaluation of the competency and objectivity of management's third-party valuation specialist. - Testing the reasonableness of the annual revenue by market, long-term revenue growth rates of the market, market share, operating profit margin, and discount rate utilized in the Company's forecasts for selected licenses by comparing to external industry and market data and to the recent historical results of the Company. - Utilizing professionals with knowledge and experience in valuation to test the appropriateness of the valuation model employed by the Company and the discount rate used.
+- Evaluating the design and testing the operating effectiveness of key controls related to the Company's valuation of radio broadcast licenses acquired in business combinations and being tested for impairment including testing management's controls over the development of the fair value estimates and related key inputs and assumptions, and over the evaluation of the competency and objectivity of management's third-party valuation specialist. - Testing the reasonableness of the projected market share, operating profit margin, long-term market revenue growth rates and discount rate utilized in the Company's forecasts for selected licenses by comparing to external industry and market data and to the recent historical results of the Company. - Utilizing professionals with knowledge and experience in valuation to test the appropriateness of the valuation model employed by the Company and the discount rate used.